Bab al-Azizia: 2011 bombings, rebel capture, and demolition

 The compound became a target once more when the Libyan Civil War broke out in 2011.
-In March of that year, an international coalition led by NATO launched a limited military intervention in the conflict, bombing loyalist military units and command-and-control centres.
-Bab al-Azizia was identified as one such centre, and was bombed repeatedly throughout the war.
+In March of that year, an international coalition led by NATO launched a military intervention in the conflict, bombing loyalist military units and command-and-control centers.
+Bab al-Azizia was identified as one such center, and was bombed repeatedly throughout the war.

 In August, at the height of the Battle of Tripoli, Bab al-Azizia became one of the last strongholds of loyalist forces in the capital, along with the Rixos Al Nasr hotel.
-However, on 23 August, the compound's guards surrendered and it was captured by rebel forces.
-Fighters vandalised a statue of Gaddafi as well as the iconic sculpture of a fist crushing a U.S. fighter jet, which had been commissioned by Gaddafi after the 1986 bombing, and one rebel was filmed by Sky News wearing several items of clothing he had taken from Gaddafi's bedroom.
+However, on 23 August, the compound's guards surrendered, and it was captured by rebel forces.
+Fighters vandalized a statue of Gaddafi as well as the iconic sculpture of a fist crushing a U.S. fighter jet, which had been commissioned by Gaddafi after the 1986 bombing, and one rebel was filmed by Sky News wearing several items of clothing he had taken from Gaddafi's bedroom.
 Despite previous reports that Gaddafi and his family may have been inside the compound, they were nowhere to be seen upon its capture; it was later discovered that they had fled to Sirte.

-The compound was opened to the public, and its condition gradually deteriorated as it was vandalised by anti-Gaddafi protesters.
+The compound was opened to the public, and its condition gradually deteriorated as it was vandalized by anti-Gaddafi protesters.
 It became a tourist attraction, and in early October Tripoli's Friday market moved into the compound.
 On 17 October, bulldozers began to demolish the outer walls, but stopped short of levelling the entire compound.
 As of February 2012, many buildings had been reduced to rubble and what survived of the compound was in a state of major disrepair.
 Al Arabiya reported that several families had set up makeshift homes in the former compound due to high living costs elsewhere.
 Although no plans have been solidified, there are proposals for the new government to complete the demolition of the compound and build a park on its land.